Stape

 Data controlLowHigh

-Facebook pixel and Conversion APICopy link to this section
+Facebook pixel and Conversion API

 Facebook strongly recommends to use both - Pixel and CAPI, to get the most relevant data.
 But if your site sends the same events using both the pixel and Conversions API, events may be duplicated since FB will receive the same information from the browser and the server.